weaverwhale/philosophizer/SETUP.md

 This creates three files:

-- `pgvector-backup.sql` - Standard SQL dump with INSERT statements
+1. **`pgvector-backup.sql`** - Standard SQL dump with INSERT statements
-- `pgvector-merge.sql` - Transaction-wrapped version for safe merging
+   - Raw `pg_dump` output containing all vector data
+   - Use for local restores or inspection
+   - Required for building Docker images

-- `pgvector-backup-TIMESTAMP.sql` - Versioned backup
+2. **`pgvector-backup-TIMESTAMP.sql`** - Versioned backup (e.g., `pgvector-backup-20241215_143022.sql`)
+   - Timestamped copy of the main backup
+   - Use for keeping backup history and version control
+   - Useful for rollback scenarios

+3. **`pgvector-merge.sql`** - Transaction-safe merge file
+   - Wraps the backup in a transaction with `BEGIN`/`COMMIT`
+   - Includes `TRUNCATE` to clear existing data before insert
+   - Includes verification query at the end
+   - Use for safely updating production/remote databases without affecting other tables

 ### Restore to Local Database